Who needs a licence and how to apply

 What happens next?

-- proposed licence holder is not deemed a ‘fit and proper person’
+- proposed licence holder and manager are fit and proper persons

-Please note; tacit consent does not apply to HMO licence applications.
-It's in the public interest that we, the Borough Council of King’s Lynn & West Norfolk, must process the application completely before it can be granted.
+Please note; tacit consent doesn’t apply to HMO licence applications.
+It's in the public interest that we process the application completely before it can be granted.

 - prosecution which carries an unlimited fine